Patient and Family Resources

 Temporary lodging for families of children receiving medical care in Jacksonville.
-It’s located within walking distance of Wolfson Children’s Hospital and Nemours Children’s Specialty Care, Jacksonville.
+It’s located within walking distance of Wolfson Children’s Hospital and Nemours Children’s Health, Jacksonville.

 Assists children with leukemia and other cancers and their families by providing emotional and financial support to help reduce the stress associated with treatment.